sonua11y/Ecommerce-Follow-Along/README.md

 - Making the Navbar **responsive** for all screen sizes.

 This milestone enhances user experience by ensuring seamless navigation across the application. 🎯

+Here's a concise summary for your README update:

+**Milestone 16: Product Info Page**

+In this milestone, we create a product information page that displays detailed product data.
+Users can select the desired quantity and add the product to their cart.

+### **Learning Goals**
+- Create a new page to display individual product details.
+- Implement a quantity selector.
+- Add an "Add to Cart" button for purchasing.